A-D | E-I | J-L | M-P | Q-Z

 JULIA BUDENZ (1992-1993) is a poet and classicist who has assisted with research, translation, and editing in the Department of the History of Science at Harvard University.
 She has held residencies and fellowships from the Rockefeller Foundation, the Radcliffe Institute for Advanced Study, the Departments of Comparative Literature and of English at Harvard University, the Djerassi Foundation, the National Endowment for the Arts, and Yaddo.

-RALPH BURNS edits Crazyhorse and co-directs creative writing at the University of Arkansas at Little Rock.
-He has been awarded Arkansas's Porter Prize, the Field Poetry Prize, the Iowa Poetry Prize, the Great Lakes Colleges Award for the Best First Book in Poetry, and two fellowships in poetry from the National Endowment for the Arts.
+RALPH BURNS, former editor of Crazyhorse, has been awarded Arkansas's Porter Prize, the Field Poetry Prize, the Iowa Poetry Prize, the Great Lakes Colleges Award for the Best First Book in Poetry, and two fellowships in poetry from the National Endowment for the Arts.

 R.L.
 BURNSIDE (1994-1995) is a singer and musician who is considered a musical descendant of Robert Johnson, John Lee Hooker, and Muddy Waters.
 His CDs include Wish I was in Heaven Sitting Down, Come on In, and Too Bad Jim.

 HÉLÈNE BUTEUX of Gravelines, France, completed her B.A. and M.A. at the University of Charles DeGaulle-Lille 3, and she studied at Hendrix as an exchange student.
 Her major field of study is English and American Society.

 JACK BUTLER has taught creative writing at Hendrix as well as the College of Santa Fe.
 Butler is the author of several novels and volumes of poetry, including Dreamer, Jujitsu for Christ, Living in Little Rock with Miss Little Rock, and The Kid Who Wanted to Be a Spaceman.